dpmlab/dpmlab.github.io/getinvolved.md

 ## PhD students
-PhD applications are handled through [a central application process](https://psychology.columbia.edu/content/preparing-apply) in the Psychology department, but you should reach out directly to Dr. Baldassano <c.baldassano@columbia.edu> before applying to inquire about whether he will be accepting students.
+PhD applications are handled through [a central application process](https://psychology.columbia.edu/content/preparing-apply) in the Psychology department, but you should reach out directly to Dr. Baldassano at <c.baldassano@columbia.edu> before applying to inquire about whether he will be accepting students.
 Entrance to the Columbia Psychology PhD program is highly selective, as we receive hundreds of applications for fewer than a dozen positions, and substantial prior research experience (as an undergrad or post-undergrad) is typically necessary for your application to be competitive.

 ## Postdocs
-Email Dr. Baldassano <c.baldassano@columbia.edu> to inquire about potential job openings for postdoctoral researchers in the lab.
+Email Dr. Baldassano at <c.baldassano@columbia.edu> to inquire about potential job openings for postdoctoral researchers in the lab.
 We also recruit postdocs through the Columbia [Center for Science and Society's Presidential Scholars program](https://scienceandsociety.columbia.edu/content/presidential-scholars-society-and-neuroscience).

 # Diversity and Inclusion in the lab